coolsamson7/aspyx/README.md

 - possibility to add custom scopes
 - conditional registration of classes and factories ( aka profiles in spring )
 - lifecycle events methods `on_init`, `on_destroy`, `on_running`
-- bundling of injectable objects according to their module location including recursive imports and inheritance
+- Automatic discovery and bundling of injectable objects based on their module location, including support for recursive imports
-- instantiation of - possibly multiple - container instances - so called environments - that manage the lifecycle of related objects
+- Instantiation of one or possible more isolated container instances — called environments — each managing the lifecycle of a related set of objects,
-- hierarchical environments
+ - Support for hierarchical environments, enabling structured scoping and layered object management.

 With respect to AOP:
 - support for before, around, after and error aspects